chizzletaz/MilestoneProject4/README.md

 ---
 # Acknowledgements
 I want to give special thanks my mentor Antonio Rodriguez for helping and guiding me through this project and for his patience when helping me solve some of the challenges I faced.
-I want to thank Tutor support at CI and my fellow Slack members for answering my questions.
+I want to thank Tutor support at CI for their help and patience and my fellow Slack members for answering my questions.